 As for contents, your BOB should mainly be able to provide the following:

 Those are the main things you should have with a leeway to add to your supplies.
 The key is to choose essential items to include in your BOB.
 Remember, be smart about what you pack.
 You don’t want to be lugging around food fit for a picnic when you can opt for meat jerky and smaller yet filling rations.

 Stage 5: Prepping “Along the Way” Survival Caches

 As much as possible, we want to get to our BOL as quickly as we can.
 But sometimes, especially when we hit bumps along the road, getting there ASAP might prove to be tricky.

-Make sure to hide your cache well and make it as inconspicuous as possible, and DON'T forget where you put or buried it!
+Hide your cache well and make it as inconspicuous as possible, and DON’T forget where you put or buried it!

 Stage 6: Prepping a Bug Out Vehicle

 Walking, running, jogging.
 Are these the only ways to get to your BOL?

 Hell, naw!
 You can use something as simple as a bike to something meatier like a speedboat as a bug out vehicle (BOV).
 It will depend on your BOL.